mkp170791/numpy/doc/neps/nep-0015-merge-multiarray-umath.rst

-In discussing this NEP, one additional use case was raised for ``set_numeric_ops``: if you have an optimized vector math library (e.g. Intel's MKL VML, Sleef, or Yeppp), then ``set_numeric_ops`` can be used to monkeypatch numpy to use these operations instead of numpy's built-in vector operations.
+In discussing this NEP, one additional use case was raised for ``set_numeric_ops``: if you have an optimized vector math library (e.g. Intel's MKL VML, Sleef, or Yeppp), then ``set_numeric_ops`` can be used to monkeypatch numpy_demo to use these operations instead of numpy_demo's built-in vector operations.
 But, even if we grant that this is a great idea, using ``set_numeric_ops`` isn't actually the best way to do it.
 All ``set_numeric_ops`` allows you to do is take over Python's syntactic operators (``+``, ``*``, etc.) on ndarrays; it doesn't let